taraliu23/EYES-4-DARKNESS/README.md

 >*Dark night endowed me with eyes for darkness,*
 >*yet with them I seek light*

-This poem uses metaphor to suggest that a certain generation of people suffering in a darkened age still yearn and search for light, hope, and beauteous things.
-Because of its simplicity with powerful contrast, rhyme, and atmosphere, it was widely considered a masterpiece in Chinese modern poetry.
+This poem uses metaphor to suggest that a particular generation of people suffering in a darkened age still yearn and search for light, hope, and beauteous things.
+Because of its simplicity, powerful contrast, rhyme, and atmosphere was widely considered a masterpiece in modern Chinese poetry.

 ## 1. Overview